 - Waking up often at night to urinate

 Summit Sleep Services is a comprehensive sleep disorder facility that is accredited by the American Academy of Sleep Medicine.
-Patients are evaluated by specialist sleep physician during an initial consultation appointment at the clinic, conveniently located off Weisgarber Rd. in Knoxville.
-The physician will talk with you about your sleep problems and go over your sleep and medical history with you.
+Patients are evaluated by a specialist sleep physician during an initial consultation appointment at the clinic, conveniently located off Weisgarber Rd. in Knoxville.
+The physician will talk with you about your sleep problems and review your sleep and medical history.
 Once this is done, an appropriate treatment plan is started.
-The treatment plan oftentimes includes a sleep study at our facility.
+The treatment plan often includes a sleep study at our facility.

 After the assessment period, and any subsequent sleep studies that might be performed, your information will be reviewed and interpreted by your sleep physician.
 At this point, a more accurate diagnosis and treatment recommendations can be made.

 Reducing the Risk of Heart Disease: Treating Sleep Apnea

 The first step you should take to protect your heart health is to talk to a specialized sleep doctor about sleep apnea.

 If a person is diagnosed with sleep apnea, treatments are often effective.
 Treatment for sleep apnea depends on the type of sleep apnea detected and may include:

 - Lifestyle changes: Doctors may begin by informing patients about lifestyle changes that may reduce the severity of this condition.
 Weight loss, exercise, limiting alcohol, quitting smoking, and even changing your sleeping position may be helpful.

 - Positive airway pressure (PAP) devices: PAP devices pump air through the airway, preventing the upper airway from collapsing during sleep.

 - Mouthpieces and oral appliances: Oral appliances reduce disordered breathing by changing the position of the jaw, tongue, or other part of the body that's constricting the airway.